 To build a complete strength training plan for ultrarunners, you should include the seven following movement categories:

-These are all examples of compound or complex exercises, or exercises that work several muscles or muscle groups at one time, and typically involve movement of multiple joints.
-And example of a compound exercise would be a pushup: throughout the movement you are working your chest (Pectoralis major), triceps, and shoulders (anterior deltoids), and moving throughout the elbow and shoulder joint.
+These are all examples of structural, complex/compound, or multi-joint exercises.
+In other words, they are exercises that work several muscles or muscle groups at one time, and involve movement of multiple joints.
+An example of a compound exercise would be a pushup: throughout the movement you are working your chest (Pectoralis major), triceps, and shoulders (anterior deltoids), and moving throughout the elbow and shoulder joint.

 Why Compound Exercises?

 You might be wondering: “Why are compound exercises recommended for ultrarunners versus isolation exercises?
 I love my cable machine triceps pushdowns!”
 I get it, I do too.
 But the simple answer is that compound exercises will help you work more muscle groups in less amount of time.

 Or, “more bang for your buck”, if you will.

 Remember: stress is stress, as far as your body is concerned.
 You want to find and maintain an appropriate balance between exercise volume (which is the “stress”) and recovery.
 Because running is the priority when it comes to training for an ultramarathon, hitting your strength training needs with a straight forward, all encompassing, shorter approach is ideal.